-IHPA takes all reasonable steps to ensure that the confidential jurisdictional information remains confidential.
+IHPA takes all reasonable steps to ensure that confidential jurisdictional information remains confidential.
 IHPA only discloses confidential jurisdictional information to external agencies or individuals as permitted under legislation, contract consent or policy.
-IHPA does not copy or record confidential jurisdictional information other than for the purpose of carrying out its functions under the National Health Reform Act 2011 (Cwlth) and the Addendum.
+IHPA does not copy or record confidential jurisdictional information other than for the purpose of carrying out its functions under the NHR Act and the Addendum.